jstevensog/computrol-mock/README.md

 -D path_to_serial_device option.
 -B baud_rate (default 9600).

 Note: the -D option defaults to /dev/ttyUSB0, so if that is the port you have connected to the GT tx/rx pins, you do not need to specify it.
+The -B option MUST be a valid baudrate, or an error message will be printed.

 When you run it, it will report what it is doing to the console.
 You will see inbound and outbound modbus messages, and any issues with them.